harenber/ptc-go/README.md

 The code has tested against the PTC-II and -III series of the SCS PTC modems.
 It should work with USB, serial and Bluetooth connections.
 The P4 Dragon seems to use a non-standard baudrate on the serial line, which is not supported by the underlying Go package.
-So for the time being, these new modems are unfortunately **not** supported, although there has been some [effort](https://github.com/harenber/ptc-go/issues/3) to get those modems running.
+And I do not own one of these modems.
+So for the time being, these new modems are unfortunately **not** supported, although there has been some [effort](https://github.com/harenber/ptc-go/tree/feature/p4-dragon) from Martin, LA4NTA, to get those modems running as well.
 If you think you can contribute, please feel free to comment on [issue #3](https://github.com/harenber/ptc-go/issues/3).
 ## What is missing

 There are a lot of features that would be nice to have and which are